visalsrimanga/Fuel-Pass-App-Clone/README.md

 ![plot](./src/main/resources/images/registration.png)

 ### Admin Login Form
-In this page, it will be checked the login creadentials given by admin and will return a customized JavaFX error message for invalid login creadentials. <br>
+On this page, it will be checked the login credentials given by the admin and will return a customized JavaFX error message for invalid login credentials. <br>

 ![plot](./src/main/resources/images/adminlogin.png)
 ### version